solliancenet/byoc-hackathon/README.md

 > Installation requires the choice of an Azure Region.
 Make sure to set region you select which is used in the `<location>` value below supports Azure OpenAI services.
 See [Azure OpenAI service regions](https://azure.microsoft.com/explore/global-infrastructure/products-by-region/?products=cognitive-services&regions=all) for more information.

 > [!NOTE]
-> This hackathon requires quota for Azure OpenAI modess.
-To avoid capacity or quota issues, it is recommended before arriving for the hackathon, you deploy both `GPT-4o` and `text-embedding-3-large` models with **at least 100K token capacity**.
+> This hackathon requires quota for Azure OpenAI models.
+To avoid capacity or quota issues, it is recommended before arriving for the hackathon, you deploy both `GPT-4o` and `text-embedding-3-large` models with **at least 100K token capacity** into the subscription you will use for this hackathon.
 You may delete these models after creating them.
 This step is to ensure your subscription has sufficient capacity.
+If it does not, see [How to increase Azure OpenAI quotas and limits](https://learn.microsoft.com/azure/ai-services/openai/quotas-limits#how-to-request-increases-to-the-default-quotas-and-limits)

 ## Introduction